Morag Hood: Stage

 Hood's first stage appearance was in Sam Cree's Wedding Fever in 1964, at the Metropole in Glasgow.
 On London's West End, she appeared in The Servant of Two Masters in 1968, and A Streetcar Named Desire in 1974, and three David Greig plays, among other shows.
 She received acclaim in 2001 for her final stage performance, in A Listening Heaven, by Torben Betts, at the Royal Lyceum Theatre in Edinburgh.
 She was nominated for Best Actress in that year's TMA Awards.

 Personal life

 Morag Hood died in a London hospice on 5 October 2002, from cancer, at the age of 59.
 She had two elder siblings: Liam Hood (the late Scottish TV executive) and Eila Ferguson.
 She lived in Fountayne Road, Stoke Newington (for a while with Martin Shaw, with whom she was romantically involved) but never married and had no children.
-In her later years, she was close to musician Sting and Trudie Styler, and to actress Siân Phillips.
+In her later years, she was close to musician Sting and his wife Trudie Styler and to actress Siân Phillips.